hindutva/hindutva.github.io/main/rivals/abe-disease/islam/constituent-subversion.md

     - Claims such as "there were no hindu-muslim riots before the British era", or "our temples were destroyed by armies and tyrants alone, none by ordinary rioters" are false.
 (Eg.[K](http://manasataramgini.wordpress.com/2013/07/22/a-sayyid-kills-a-kashmirian-yogin/),)
     - Many of the "battles" quoted in early islamic history are actually best charactarized as riots, with 10-200 hooligans fighting pagans.
 - The "victim narrative" is applied to generate anger and a pan-islamic response.
-    - This often involves crafting a narrative around events taken out of context.
-        - Eg. Babri masjid demolition, the video of an army killing a mujAhid point-blank in a house it destroyed in a fight.
-    - At other times, it involves outright fakery and lies.
-        - In modern times:
-            - Fake images of Ronghiya persecution in Burma
-                - Fake image of a supposedly ronghiya child suckling at the breast of a dead woman (turns out to be from a nepAlI movie). \[[NepMovFake](http://www.reddit.com/r/1000words/comments/1cwrm1/burman_child_tries_to_drink_from_his_dead_mothers/)[FB2015](https://www.facebook.com/shruti.jagdeesh/posts/10155560799370133)[BBC2015](http://www.bbc.com/news/blogs-trending-32979147)\].
 - Military betrayal (described below).